 Newfield in Tompkins County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Newfield Covered Bridge (here, next to this marker); Historic Newfield Village Cemetery (about 500 feet away, measured in a direct line); Estabrook Cemetery (approx. 5 miles away); C.C.C.
-CO. #1265 (approx. 5.1 miles away); Jupiter (approx. 7.1 miles away); Ezra Cornell (approx. 7.2 miles away); Saturn (approx. 7.2 miles away); Ithaca College (approx. 7.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Newfield Covered Bridge (a few steps from this marker); A Lasting Legacy (a few steps from this marker); Historic Newfield Village Cemetery (about 500 feet away, measured in a direct line); Estabrook Cemetery (approx. 5 miles away); C.C.C.
+CO. #1265 (approx. 5.1 miles away); Buttermilk's Rugged Rocks are Recycled Mountains (approx. 5.1 miles away); Buttermilk Falls (approx. 5.1 miles away); Glaciers Cut the Valley; the Creek Cut the Gorge (approx. 5.1 miles away).
 Touch for a list and map of all markers in Newfield.